Campaign Finance Reports

-- When the candidate is exempt, he or she is not required to file any campaign finance reports.
+- When candidates are exempt, they are not required to file any campaign finance reports.
 However, the candidate or treasurer is required to keep an adequate record of all contributions and all expenditures.

 - Maintaining these records is especially important in the event of unexpected large contributions or expenses exceeding $2,000.
-The information is then readily available for the candidate to immediately amend his or her campaign registration statement.
+The information is then readily available for the candidate to immediately amend their campaign registration statement.

 - A candidate who is exempt from filing campaign finance reports may use a personal account as the campaign depository.
-A separate campaign depository account is not required, but you must provide the account number for whichever account you will use.
+A separate campaign depository account is not required, but the candidate must provide the account number for whichever account will be used.

-- If a decision is made to exceed the $2,000 limit on contributions and disbursements, the candidate must amend his or her campaign registration statement immediately.
+- If a decision is made to exceed the $2,000 limit on contributions and disbursements, the candidate must amend their campaign registration statement immediately.

 - The candidate/committee is required to file a campaign finance report beginning with the next regular report.
 The first report must cover all financial activity from the time of registration or from the date of the last financial report before going on exemption.